cyl7621/cyl7621/README.md

 - 👋 Hi, everyone!
 - 👀 I love numbers and I am interested in Data Science.
-I am enjoying doing data analysis using machine learning models to solve problems and gaining insights from chaos.
+I am enjoying doing data analysis by using machine learning models to solve problems and gaining insights from chaos.
 - 🌱 I am curious by nature.
 Learning is a life-long process and I will never stop wondering about new technology and innovations.
 - ✨ Hobbies:  Hiking, travel, movies, and eat! :)